p-duke/web-development-guide/README.md

 ### Hoisting

-A general definition of hoisting is that its a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.<sup>[2]</sup> This is not in fact what happens.
+A general definition of hoisting is that it's a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.<sup>[2]</sup> This is not in fact what happens.
 Instead, the variable and function declarations are put into memory during the compile phase,